Emanuel Schikaneder: In fiction

 In Miloš Forman's film Amadeus, Schikaneder is portrayed by Simon Callow.
 He is a friend of Mozart, but frequently takes his works and turns them into low-brow comedies, which upsets Mozart's wife Constanze.
 Furthermore, his demands for new scripts put Mozart under pressure, exacerbating the stress he is under from writing his requiem.
 He is last seen calling upon Mozart following a performance to provide him with his fee, not knowing that Mozart is near death working with Salieri on their piece.

-In 2016, the musical Schikaneder by Stephen Schwartz and Christian Stuppeck and directed by Trevor Nunn, based on the premise that The Magic Flute sprang from Schikaneder's tumultuous relationship with Eleonore, debuted at the Raimund Theater.
+In 2016, the musical Schikaneder by Stephen Schwartz and Christian Stuppeck and directed by Trevor Nunn, based on the premise that Die Zauberflöte sprang from Schikaneder's tumultuous relationship with Eleonore, debuted at the Raimund Theater.

-In the time travel novel "Time for Patriots" Schikaneder appears as Mozart's friend and collaborator when a team of time travelers visit Vienna to extend Mozart's life.
+In the time travel novel Time for Patriots Schikaneder appears as Mozart's friend and collaborator when a team of time travelers visit Vienna to extend Mozart's life.